rwells1703/TPMCourse/docs/keys.md

 Note, it is possible to change the seeds of the platform and endorsement hierarchies using the commands `tpm2_changepps` and `tpm2_changeeps`.
 These commands are not in the version of the tools supplied by the tutorial and not all TPMs necessarily support changing of these seeds.

-If the seed is changed the it will effectively sender the primary key for that hierarhcy and all keys under than hierarchy useless.
+If the seed is changed the it will effectively render the primary key for that hierarchy and all keys under than hierarchy useless.
 You can figure out the potential for data loss yourselves.

 ## Creating Keys